yusukemorita/git-switch-interactive/README.md

 # README

-A simple tool to interactively switch git branches.
+A simple tool to interactively switch (and delete) git branches.

 ## Usage